Dogs are certainly keen meat eaters, but we as their loving owners always want to make sure we are giving them the very best.

-What many dog owners sometimes forget is that dogs are alike in humans inasmuch as they can be allergic to some surprising things – including certain meats.
+What many dog owners sometimes forget is that dogs are alike in humans since they can be allergic to some surprising things – including certain meats.

 If your dog doesn’t suffer any ill effects from eating pork – sneezing fits, runny eyes, rashes and the like – he or she is likely not allergic, and you can sensibly introduce pork more into your pet’s diet.

 What to do if your dog eats pork